toumiamine/toumiamine/README.md

 ## 👋 &nbsp;Hi!
-I'm Mohamed Amine
+I'm Amine

 ### &nbsp;About Me

 💡  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying ICT at Higher school of communication of Tunis.\
+🎓 &nbsp;I have recently graduated from the Higher School of Communication in Tunis, where I studied ICT.\
 🌱 &nbsp;I'm on track for learning Artificial Intelligence, Reinforcement Learning, Mobile Development, Software engineering, and Embedded Systems.\
 😍 &nbsp;In my free time, I pursue Social media managemet, Graphic Design and Cars Blog Writing as hobbies/side hustles.\
 📄 I'm open to any feedbacks, suggestions and offers!